 \subsection{Readying the apparatus}

-Let us take a step back to consider how to initialize the apparatus into its ``ready state" prior to interaction at $t_0$.
-Being, as we are, in the process of defining what we mean by ``measurement", on pain of circularity we shouldn't appeal to measurement to assess the state of the apparatus, as might be needed to actively manipulate it into a state ready for measurement of the system.
+I take a step back to consider how to initialize the apparatus into its ``ready state'' prior to interaction at $t_0$.
+Being, as one is, in the process of defining what one means by ``measurement'', on pain of circularity one should not appeal to measurement to assess the state of the apparatus, as might be needed to actively manipulate it into a state ready for measurement of the system.
 This difficulty can be circumvented by letting low-temperature thermalization take care of confining the state of the apparatus to a narrow region of its phase space.
-The region in question can be specified experimentally by setting up a deep energetic well there---a ``trap".
-This trap could be due to a confining gravitational or electrostatic potential; a combination of near-field electric and magnetic fields; a light field; atomic chemical bonds; etc. We write
+The region in question can be specified experimentally by setting up a deep energetic well there---a ``trap''.
+This trap could be due to a confining gravitational or electrostatic potential; a combination of near-field electric and magnetic fields; a light field; atomic chemical bonds; etc. I write

-where $H_\text{app}^\text{own}$ is the apparatus' own, or internal, Hamiltonian, which we take to be time-independent; and $\Pi(t)$ is a rectangular step-function taking only the values $1/0$, describing the on/off switch of the trap.
-The trap will be switched off for all $t> t_0$; it is only switched on in the time leading up to $t_0$, to help bring the apparatus into its ready state, as we will now describe.
-The trap consists of a deep energetic well which, when switched on ($\Pi(t)=1$), sets the ground state of the apparatus at some point $(x^*,y^*)$.
-Without loss of generality we may set our coordinates such that $(x^*,y^*)=(0,0)$, and we may assume that the corresponding energy is $H_\text{app}(x^*,y^*)|_\text{trap on}=0$.
+where $H_\text{app}^\text{own}$ is the apparatus' own, or internal, Hamiltonian, which I take to be time-independent; and $\Pi(t)$ is a rectangular step-function taking only the values $1/0$, describing the on/off switch of the trap.
+The trap will be switched off for all $t> t_0$; it is only switched on in the time leading up to $t_0$, to help bring the apparatus into its ready state, as will now be described.
+The trap consists of a deep energetic well which, when switched on ($\Pi(t)=1$), sets the ground state of the apparatus at some point $(x^*,y^*)$ of its phase space.
+Without loss of generality one may set the coordinates such that $(x^*,y^*)=(0,0)$, and one may assume that the corresponding energy is $H_\text{app}(x^*,y^*)|_\text{trap on}=0$.
 (Otherwise these conditions can be met by shifted redefinitions of $x,y, H_\text{app}$.)
-We Taylor-expand $H_\text{app}(x,y)|_\text{trap on}$ around the ground state, obtaining a positive-definite quadratic form:
+I Taylor-expand $H_\text{app}(x,y)|_\text{trap on}$ around the ground state, obtaining a positive-definite quadratic form:

 where $\hat M$ is a symmetric positive-definite $2m$-by-$2m$ matrix of coefficients, and $\mathcal{O}(3)$ denotes all higher-degree terms in the series.
-As shown by Whittaker~\cite{whittaker1959treatise} (see also theorem by Williamson~\cite{williamson1936algebraic}, explained in~\cite[appendix~6]{arnol1982mathematical}), there exists a local linear canonical transformation $(x,y)\mapsto (z,w)$ which reduces~\eqref{eq_HappWithTrap1} to the normal form
+As shown by Whittaker~\cite{whittaker1959treatise} (see also theorem by Williamson~\cite{williamson1936algebraic}, explained in~\cite[Appendix~6]{arnol1989mathematical}), there exists a local linear canonical coordinate transformation $(x,y)\mapsto (z,w)$ which reduces~\eqref{eq_HappWithTrap1} to the normal form

 Here $b_1\geq b_2\geq\dots\geq b_m>0$ are constants with physical dimensions of angular frequency; they are the natural frequencies of oscillation of the apparatus around its trapped ground state.